 They need to know if you have any of these conditions:\n-heart disease\n-history of stroke\n-kidney disease\n-liver disease\n- taking theophylline, azathioprine, or mercaptopurine\n- an unusual or allergic reaction to febuxostat, other medicines, foods, dyes, or preservatives\n- pregnant or trying to get pregnant\n- breast feeding

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Visit your doctor or health care professional for regular checks on your progress.
 You will need regular blood tests while you are taking this medicine.
 Your gout may flare up while you are taking this medicine.
 If you have gout pain, do not stop taking this medicine.
 You may need to take another medicine with this medicine for gout pain.

-Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
+Keep out of the reach of children.\n \nStore at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Protect from light and moisture.
 Throw away any unused medicine after the expiration date.

 What does the pill look like?

 Compare prices and save money on your next refill!